 Google even affords guidance on how to use advanced search operators:

-“Using ibm.Com as an instance, try one or greater of the following searches on Google:
+“Using IBM.com as an instance, try one or more of the following searches on Google:

 ● Content creators strive to try to find their name or alias.”

-The mention of Wikipedia is in the context of teaching quality rater recommendations to research for recognition data for the cause of offering feedback on the high-quality of search consequences.
+The mention of Wikipedia is in the context of teaching quality rating recommendations for research for recognition data to offer feedback on the high-quality of search results.

 To use this section to guess that Google uses Wikipedia for recognition ranking is an extreme soar.
 There is nothing in the instructions of the one, which includes the usage of superior search operators, that shows Google’s algorithm is utilizing Wikipedia.
 This isn’t always proof of the use of Wikipedia through Google’s algorithm.